casper-hansen/Statistical_Significance_Testing/article/article.md

 ```

 ### Determining the distribution
 Many statistical tests have a series of assumptions.
-One of the most common assumption is that the data being tested follow a Gaussian distribution (also known as a normal distribution or test for normality).
+One of the most common assumptions is that the data being tested follow a Gaussian distribution (also known as a normal distribution or test for normality).
 Therefore, it would not make much sense to use those tests on the data that do not follow a Gaussian distribution - so, this is the first test.

 ![](images/gaussian.png)
-A Gaussian distribution where $\mu$ is the mean and $\sigma$ is the standard deviation.
+A Gaussian distribution where μ is the mean and σ is the standard deviation.
 In the Gaussian distribution, 68.26% of data falls within one standard deviation from the mean.
 [Image source](https://towardsdatascience.com/understanding-the-68-95-99-7-rule-for-a-normal-distribution-b7b7cbf760c2).

+The H<sub>0</sub> for the dataset is that all features are *not* normally distributed - and H<sub>1</sub> is the opposite.
 We will work with SciPy as the main package for the implementation of the statistical tests for normality.
 The API makes it simple and fast to perform these statistical tests.
 In the code snippet below, we make use of two different normality tests - Shapiro-Wilk and D'Agostino:

 ```python
 def gaussian_test(col, values):